 How do students receive credit for the courses?

 Once a student has successfully finished a Propero course, which means they earn a 70% or higher, the student can register his or her completion directly with ACE.
 The student will need to submit a request for transcript review with ACE, which may take several days.
 After ACE approves the course, the student will receive an email from ACE.
 Students can then order an updated transcript.

 What is the term length/subscription for a Propero course?

-While Propero courses vary in length, many of the general education and introductory college courses are designed around a 12-lesson plan that most students can reasonably complete in 12 weeks.
-Students are able to request two 5-week extensions if needed, with up to a maximum of 22 weeks to complete a course.
+While Propero courses are available for 16 weeks, many of the general education and introductory college courses are designed around a 12-lesson plan that most students can reasonably complete in 12 weeks.
+Students are able to request an extension if needed.

 How many courses are available?
 Where can I find them?

-Propero features a growing library of general education and introductory college courses, as well as workforce education courses designed to get people back to work and advancing in their careers.
+Propero features a growing library of general education and introductory college courses.

-Our course catalog can be found on the Courses page and is updated on an ongoing basis.
+Browse our course catalog, which is updated on an ongoing basis.